jgodwinWX/gefs-plots/README.md

     progress!
 For now, it creates some more detailed ensemble plots including plumes and box and whisker plots.

-    1. highs.png: GEFS plume showing the daily (local time...you have to set the UTC offset manually!) high temperatures from each ensemble.
+    1. highs.png: GEFS plume showing the daily (00-24 UTC) high temperatures from each ensemble.
         This is done by finding the maximum value for each ensemble member during a 1-day period.
         So you'll see the daily max for GEP01, GEP02, etc.

-    2. lows.png: same as above, but with low temperatures.
+    2. lows.png: same as above, but with low temperatures (uses daily min from each member).

+    3. dwpt.png: same as 1 and 2, but with dewpoint (uses daily mean from each member).

     3. precip.png: GEFS plume showing the day-over-day run-accumulated precipitation.